K-log/SOS-Project/journal.md

 ### Week 1
  - ~~Updated the wall jumping mechanic so now the player has to jump between two walls as opposed to just being able to jump up a single wall.~~
- - Created a new level.
+ - Created a new level using unity's tile map instead of the custom one I will building (Tilemap support was added to unity in one of the more recent version hence the reason I was working on building a tilemap).
  - Started work on a new dash movement ability and on creating character assets.
- - Added debug character animation for wall slide.
+ - Added debug character animation for wall slide where the debug player now shows which side of it is touching a wall.

 ### Week 2